oddbird/oddleventy/content/blog/elsewhere/sass-package-importer-draft.md

 ---

-Many UI libraries provide Sass source code alongside the Javascript in a Node.js Package, so that authors can easily customize the theme.
+Many UI libraries provide Sass source code alongside the Javascript in a Node.js package, so that authors can easily customize the theme.
 There hasn't been an easy way to specify that a file is in an installed package,